 Ellington is a master at organizing, categorizing, and rating every cocktail recipe in his books.
 He has also tasted every single drink and the rating system will tell you if it's worth your time and effort.
 If you cannot find a drink you want to make out of either, then it's your issue and not the books.

 The best part of "1210" is that it is sourced from working bartenders.
 Ellington painstakingly discovered the best drinks being made today and combined all of them into a single book.
 It is a fantastic archive for modern mixology.

 You will find more of the standard cocktails in "901" as well as many bartender-sourced recipes.
 It is worth your time to have both recipe guides in your bar.

 Best Basics: Bartending Inside-Out

 A concise and easy to follow guide to professional bartending, Lori Marcus' "Bartending Inside-Out: The Guide to Profession Profit & Fun" is a perfect textbook for any aspiring bartender.

 In this book, Marcus runs you through all of the basics, including essential knowledge of ingredients, methods for mixing drinks, and, of course, the popular drinks that every bartender should know.
 Where this guide differs is that it also gives an insight into how to work in a bar.

 Teamwork, responsibility, customer service, and a great list of "Bartending Do's and Don'ts" are just a few of the highlights that are useful for the real world bar environment.
-It should go as no surprise that this book is used by a number of the bartending schools out there.
+It should go as no surprise that a number of bartending schools use this book.